BreadTalk: History

-BreadTalk Group Pte Ltd was founded as a bakery brand in Singapore and opened it first outlet at Bugis Junction in July 2000.
+BreadTalk Group Pte.
+Ltd. was founded as a bakery brand in Singapore and opened its first outlet at Bugis Junction in July 2000.
 It was listed on the Singapore Exchange in 2003.
 It has since expanded to more than 900 retail stores spread across 15 markets.
 Its brand portfolio consists of BreadTalk, Toast Box, Food Republic, Food Junction, Bread Society, Thye Moh Chan, The Icing Room, Sō Ramen, Butter Bean and Charlie Tea in Singapore.
 Din Tai Fung, Song Fa Bak Kut Teh and Wu Pao Chun are franchised brands.

 The Group has a network of owned bakery outlets in Singapore, PRC, Malaysia, Hong Kong and Thailand as well as franchised bakery outlets across Asia, Europe and the Middle East.
 It also owns and operates the Din Tai Fung restaurants in Singapore, Thailand and the United Kingdom, as well as the Food Republic food atria in Singapore, China, Taiwan, Hong Kong and Malaysia.
 In December 2018, the Group opened its first Din Tai Fung restaurant in London.

 On 20 February 2019, BreadTalk Group bought out its Thai joint venture partner's 50% stake, The Minor Food Group, for S$6.96 million.

 BreadTalk Group announced on 2 September 2019 that it planned to buy Food Junction, a food court operator similar to Food Republic (a BreadTalk brand), for $80 million.
 The Competition and Consumer Commission of Singapore allowed the acquisition on 15 October 2019 as the acquisition would not substantially reduce competition, and would also allow BreadTalk to better compete with other food operators.

-On 5 June 2020, the company delisted from the Singapore Exchange.
+On 5 June 2020, the company was delisted from the Singapore Exchange.

-Milestones

-BreadTalk Group Pte Ltd's milestones are: